thiswillbeyourgithub/LogseqPDFImporter/README.md

 * `python __init__.py path_to_pdf --md_path path_to_md --edn_path path_to_edn`

 ## TODO
-* fix: the location of the highlights in logseq is wrong (meaning they don't appear at the right location in logseq's pdf reader)
+* fix: the location of the highlights in logseq is wrong (meaning they don't appear at the right location in logseq's pdf reader) Currently I rely on blind workarounds and the areas don't appear at the right location.
+It's still usable to quickly go to the right page though.
-    * edit: this might have been fixed in logseq 0.10.0, I haven't checked yet
 * infer color via numpy instead of colormath (broken)